jpbruckler/session-notes/docs/Campaigns/DotMM/Handouts/After Session 16.md

 Once the requests have been made, [[Ryland Saing|Ryland]] informs the party that their belongings have been moved from [[The Green Tankard]] into rooms within the Castle, as befitting their new rank.

->[!info] Party Insight
+!!! info Party Insight
->[[Eris]] - you note that many of the people within the castle walls are armed, even those sitting close to the count.
+    [[Eris]] - you note that many of the people within the castle walls are armed, even those sitting close to the count.
 Not so many that the unarmed person looks out of place, but you get the sense that the Count is a pragmatic man, and one used to fighting, or at least one used to needing to have a blade handy.
 That sense of pragmatism extends to how the castle is run, there's less an air of "high court" and more an air of military precision.

 Many of the members of [[The Legion of the Emerald Goat]] have been on the outskirts of social status for much of their lives, so being thrust into the limelight, handed land and titles, while certainly exciting, didn't immediately sink in.
 As the day goes on it becomes more apparent how much of a shift this will be for the party.
 Making their way through the streets they're stopped more than once by folks whom the party's actions had impacted for the better.
 Discounts were freely given at merchants, children looked upon the party with awe as they walked past, it was a lot to take in.